SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

           - “Site is free.”
           - “Site is moderately busy.”
           - “Site is at capacity.”
- - Example Use Case -- A patient logs into the app to report symptoms of mild chest pain.
+ - Example Use Case -- A patient opens the [web application](#the-web-app-utilizing-the-loading-function) to report symptoms of mild chest pain.
 The system:
     1. Identifies the patient’s location and care type (Emergency Department required).
     2. Calculates the Load Scores for nearby A&E sites and recommends the least burdened site.
     3. Displays a recommendation:
        - “Site A: Emergency care available.
-Distance: 7 miles | Travel Time: 12 minutes | Wait Time: 45 minutes.”
+Distance: 7 miles | Travel Time: 22 minutes | Wait Time: 45 minutes.”
     4. Generates an e-ticket with the site information, which the patient uses upon arrival for seamless check-in.

 <p>This integration of the Loading Function ensures that it is not just a theoretical concept but a practical tool driving better patient care and resource management in line with the Airport Management framework.</p>

-### Achieving Pre-Sorting through the Web App, Utilizing the Loading Function
+### The Web App: Utilizing the Loading Function
 <p>Using a Web App: Patients access a user-friendly web app where they enter essential details such as their name, age, symptoms, and the location they will be traveling from.
 The app processes this information to:</p>

 1. Determine the Type of Care Needed: